 Other manipulative therapies after a Bowen session can undermine the ongoing effectiveness and can cause disadvantages of Bowen technique treatments – remember, Bowen does its work over several days.
 Waiting a week before any other treatment is therefore recommended.

-Do you do Bowen Therapy near me?
+Do you practice Bowen Therapy near me?

 Want to become a Bowen Therapist?